 Arbitrage and Side Hustles

-Where markets exist, there’s always a way to make money.
+Where markets exist, there’s always a way to make money, assuming the return on your time is worth more than the value you calculated above.
 It’s hard to be specific in this section, because there exist an infinite number of opportunities to leverage your time, knowledge, and or/money to make more money for you, but here are some examples of my side hustles over the years:

 Back when online gambling was legal, I took advantage of blackjack and poker bonuses where online casinos paid me between $200 and $500 to play a certain number of hands.